 Fujifilm shares jump 15% on China coronavirus drug trial boost

-A Fujifilm spokeswoman said the company had no comment on the Chinese government's announcement.
-Fujifilm manufactures Avigan only on receiving orders from the Japanese government and has no sales target for the drug, she said.
-Fujifilm shares closed the morning up 14.7% at 5,207 yen, having briefly hit their daily limit high of 5,238 yen.
+In Japan, Fujifilm manufactures Avigan only on receiving orders from the government and has no sales target for the drug, she said.
+Fujifilm shares closed Wednesday up 15.4% at their daily limit high of 5,238 yen.

 In a clinical trial in Shenzhen involving 80 participants, patients who took Favipiravir showed greater chest improvement and took less time to test negative for the genomic trace of the virus, compared with patients not given the drug, Zhang said.
 First developed by Fujifilm Toyama Chemical Co Ltd, the drug has been approved for manufacturing in China by Zhejiang Hisun Pharmaceutical Co Ltd for use against new or recurring influenza in adults, the Chinese drugmaker said in a filing last month.

-In 2016, the Japanese government supplied Favipiravir as an emergency aid to counter the Ebola virus outbreak in Guinea.
+In 2016, the Japanese government-supplied Favipiravir as emergency aid to counter the Ebola virus outbreak in Guinea.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)